valquiriacr21/TestNorthwind/README.md

  #### 'Microsoft.AspNetCore.Identity.EntityFrameworkCore'
  #### 'Microsoft.AspNetCore.Identity.UI'

-  ## Import database with Database First command
-#### 'Scaffold-Dbcontext -provider Microsoft.EntityFrameworkCore.SqlServer -connection "Data Source=(localdb)\MSSQLLocalDB;Initial Catalog=Northwind;Integrated Security=True" -OutputDir "Models" -ContextDir "Data" -DataAnnotations'
-Where your "Data Source" is equal to the name of your server and Initial Catalog is equal to the name of your database "Northwind"

   ## Reconfigure your database connection
   Reconfigure your connection to the database in the [appsettings.json]
   ####  'DataConnection": "Server=(localdb)\\MSSQLLocalDB;Database=Northwind;Trusted_Connection=True;MultipleActiveResultSets=True;',